Cyanobacteria (formerly called “blue-green algae”)

 Until recently, this surface film was considered a form of “blue-green algae”.
+We now know that there is no such thing as “blue-green algae”.
 Blue-green algae are actually classified as bacteria and are correctly called cyanobacteria.
 As bacteria, they are mobile and can rise and sink through the water column.
 They have chlorophyll and can produce food for themselves through photosynthesis.
 Possible colors range from yellow to red to violet to green to deep blue, blue-green, gray and black.

-Probably the oldest living forms of life, cyanobacteria are not well understood.
+Probably the oldest living form of life, cyanobacteria are not well understood.
 They exist everywhere.
 Nevertheless, nuisance blooms are increasingly troublesome throughout the Southeast.
-Cyanobacteria blooms are unfavorable due to their appearance, odor and ability to produce toxins.
-Fortunately the toxins are rarely associated with deaths of fish and livestock drinking the water.
+Cyanobacteria blooms are nuisances because they are ugly, smell bad and can produce toxins.
+Rarely the toxins have been associated with deaths of fish and livestock drinking the water.
 The blooms are not very stable and often crash in a relatively short period of time.

 Unlike desirable plankton, cyanobacteria do not contribute significant amounts of dissolved oxygen.
 Cyanobacteria reproduce relatively slowly, about 1 time per day.
 Dead decomposing cells consume available dissolved oxygen.
 They are also not good oxygen producers like green plankton algae.
 The slow recovery of low oxygen levels contributes to occasional fish kills.
 Excessive blooms are not likely in lake and ponds we manage.
 As a result of our routine management, you are not likely to see fish kills and toxicity.
 We usually see short-lived thin surface films that are simply unattractive.

 Controlling cyanobacteria is very important to us.
 We’ve diligently researched the physical/chemical and biological factors that may potentially provide control.
 The factors include: